 Lauren Hudson is currently a doctoral candidate in Earth and Environmental Sciences at the CUNY Graduate Center where she writes about anti-capitalist organizing among women in NYC.

-Hosted at a member's living room in Williamsburg.
+Hosted at a member's living room in West Village.
 Address will be sent upon RSVP.